 Millennials are constantly “beta testing” behaviours and actions whilst assessing whether they get the positive response they hope for.
 They grew up in a world of social media likes and comments.
 They were educated using frequent assessment and provided with regular course corrections.
 Validate areas where they are on the right track quickly and often, and discuss their ideas for how they might adapt their approach where they aren’t.

 Flexible work is no longer a unique selling proposition or a fad in the recruitment process, it is an expectation.
 If you have a remote team, your management style will need to change from facetime management to performance driven management.
 Learn to manage without being able to see them in person.
 77% of millennials say flexible work hours would make the workplace more productive and enjoyable.

-10% of millennials would rather permanently give up a body part than their smartphone according to research carried out by mobile app developer Tappable.
-Growing up with so much technology has made millennials the pros at mastering new tech quickly, and they love to work through issues and improve efficiency with the use of tech.
+10% of millennials would rather permanently give up a body part than their smartphone according to research by Tappable.
+Growing up with so much technology has made millennials the pros at mastering new tech quickly.
+They love to work through issues and improve efficiency with the use of tech.

 Leverage their skills to upskill yourself.
 Millennials love to share what they know.
-One successful company initiative involved inviting new graduates to tour the company for a week showing workers how to setup and use Instagram, WhatsApp and other apps; quickly upskilling executives and senior leaders who had previously avoided technology through fear and ignorance.
-It also allowed the millennials to meet a lot of the staff and form relationships as part of their new network.
+One successful company initiative, involved inviting new graduates to tour the company for a week.
+It showed workers how to setup and use Instagram, WhatsApp and other apps; quickly upskilling executives and senior leaders who had previously avoided technology through fear and ignorance.
+It also allowed the millennials to meet staff and form relationships as part of their new network.

 I’d love to hear your thoughts on this,